twitter-archive/ostrich/README.md

 ## Web graphs

-The web interface also includes a small graph server that can be used to look at the last hour of data on collected stats.
-(See "Stats API" below for how to track stats.)
+If `TimeSeriesCollector` is attached to a stats collection, the web interface will include a small graph server that can be used to look at the last hour of data on collected stats.

 The url

     http://localhost:PPPP/graph/

-(where PPPP is your `admin_http_port`) will give a list of currently-collected stats, and links to the current hourly graph for each stat.
+(where PPPP is your admin `httpPort`) will give a list of currently-collected stats, and links to the current hourly graph for each stat.
 The graphs are generated in javascript using flot.

-## Admin API

-The easiest way to start the admin service is to construct an `AdminServiceConfig` with desired configuration, and call `apply` on it.

-To reduce boilerplate in the common case of configuring a server with an admin port and logging, a helper trait called `ServerConfig` is defined with
-both:

-    var loggers: List[LoggerConfig] = Nil
-    var admin = new AdminServiceConfig()

-The `apply` method on `AdminServiceConfig` will create and start the admin server if a port is defined, and setup any configured logging.

-You can also build an admin server directly from its config:

-    val adminConfig = new AdminServiceConfig {
-      httpPort = 8888
-      statsNodes = new StatsConfig {
-        reporters = new TimeSeriesCollectorConfig
-      }
-    }
-    val runtime = RuntimeEnvironment(this, Nil)
-    val admin = adminConfig()(runtime)

-If `httpPort` isn't set, the admin server won't start, and `admin` will be `None`.
-Otherwise it will be an `Option[AdminHttpService]`.

-`statsNodes` can attach a list of reporters to named stats collections.
-In the above example, a time-series collector is added to the global `Stats` object.

 ## Profiling